 Flexible Payment Options for Emergency Vet Care

-Dr. Erin Miller and Dr. Lauren Stayer founded Pawtown on the belief that Bend pets deserve a local practice where relationships matter and emergency vet care means seeing doctors who already know your animal.
+Dr. Erin Miller and Dr. Lauren Stayer founded Pawtown Veterinary Care on the belief that Bend pets deserve a local practice where relationships matter and emergency care means seeing doctors who already know your animal.
 When your pet is in crisis, you deserve a team that responds quickly, communicates clearly, and treats your pet with the same care they would want for their own.

 Does Pawtown Veterinary Care handle pet emergencies?